 Catherine II was deeply committed to the ideas of Renaissance.
 Her time at the power is definitely the Golden Age of the Russian Empire.
 Among many other institutions, she established the National Library of Russia and, of course, the State Hermitage that started with her private collection.
 It is only later it became one of the oldest and largest museums in the world with more than three million items.
 The legendary Peacock Clock, mentioned in the beginning of the article, was added to the collection in 1797.
 The artwork of a British jeweller James Cox was gifted to Catherine the Great by a Russian military leader Grigory Potemkin.
 Around the clock, there are mechanical figures of three creatures: an owl, which, as a night bird, wakes up first, the peacock itself which symbolises the sun, and a rooster.
 Although this clock was made 250 years ago, it still works and is open to public during the open hours of the Hermitage.

 With three million items located in the museum, it is difficult to find a way around it on your own.
 A private tour of the State Hermitage is a perfect opportunity to see the highlights of one of the biggest collections in the world, including the famous Peacock Clock.
 Your professional private tour guide will give you the most interesting facts about the Hermitage, tell the story of Russian monarchy and offer you an incredible insight into the history of the collection.
-Another definitive advantage of having a private tour guide in St. Petersburg is a line-free entrance to the museum, which, if you consider its popularity, is a very important issue.
+Another unbeatable advantage of having a private tour guide is a line-free entrance to the museum, which, if you consider its popularity, is a very important issue.
 Book your private tour to the Hermitage here.